 Step 11: IMPORTANT.
 Name server must respond to the Internet and will be used during the next install steps.
 Enter your name server IP.
-Using the Tab key select "Continue" and confirm with Enter
+Using the Tab key select "Continue" and confirm with Enter eve-ng.net

-Step 12: EVE hostname by default is eve- ng.
+Step 12: EVE hostname by default is eveng.
 It can be changed if you wish.
-Using the Tab key select continue and confirm with Enter
+Using the Tab key select continue and confirm with